triangletrianglesquareplusx/ds-ts-slots/README.md

 I think I got tangled in making sure everything is as abstract and generic as possible.

 Currently the task is solved for the basic winning conditions.
+Sorry.

 ### Questions